Rosaceae (rose) family

 What can I do to get rid of it?

-1. Dig out small plants (all year round).
-Leave on site to rot down.
+1. Pull out small seedlings and either leave on site to rot or mulch

 What can I do to stop it coming back?